ekamp/OS/Exam2StudyGuide.md

 <b>External Fragmentation</b> : Regions of free blocks are wasted as new disk blocks are allocated and deleted

 <b>Extents</b> : A contiguous set of blocks, used as a compromise to contiguous allocation.
 A file will use one or more extents and they are typically refered to as tuples.
+Extents will contain reference to other extents if a file cannot be stored in just one extent

 <b>Cluster</b> : Logical block used throughout the file system that is the grouping of multiple blocks.This will result in better performance but more internal fragmentation.